Romchik38/CheckoutShippingComment/readme.md

 Module adds a comment to shipping address via extension attribute.

+- comment shows for guests and customers ( choose create new address with not save in address book checkbox )

 ## Docs

 [Add a new field in the address form](https://developer.adobe.com/commerce/php/tutorials/frontend/custom-checkout/add-address-field/)